CodeMonkeyCybersecurity/hecate/README.md

 ### Use Environment Variables
 To keep sensitive values like the backend IP, port number, and hostnames confidential while using Docker Compose, you can use environment variables and a template engine to dynamically inject these values into your nginx.conf.
 Here’s how you can achieve that securely:

 Store sensitive values in an .env file and reference them in your docker-compose.yaml.
+By default, these will not be committed to git as `*.env` has been added to the `.gitignore`

-Create an .env file **on the reverse proxy server itself**
+We have created an example env.template for you to use.
+For each application that you deploy, you need to delete the comment out of the file.
+The web page configuration comes uncommented by default, but the variables for your specific environment (ie. frontend IP, backend IP, domain and hostnames, ports) will still need to be manually set by you.

-Add sensitive values to an .env file.
-This will not be committed to git as `*.env` has been added to the `.gitignore`:
+To set your specific environment variables
 ```
 cd $HOME/hecate/1-dev
 nano .env
 ```

-Copy this template and paste it into your new .env file.
+A sample from the .env file looks like
 ```
 # .env
 BACKEND_IP=<backend IP> # must be reachable from INSIDE the hecate docker container.
 If using tailscale, will look something like: 100.xxx.yyy.zzz)